Sebat95/GPCA/README.md

-This repository contains the works related to my thesis, including the source code, data, and any other relevant materials.
-Additionally, it provides a link to the published article.
+This repository contains the works related to my thesis, releated to the discovery and implementation of a generalization of principal component analysis and its kernel version.

 ## Table of Contents